klust/LUMI-BE-training-materials/docs/intro-evolving/01-Architecture.md

 LUMI, as other large supercomputers, is built for running large parallel applications efficiently.
 But that efficiency does not for free.
 Scaling from a small problem size on a small computer does not come for free, not in hardware and neither in software.
+Simply using more nodes will not speed up your application if it is not written for distributed memory computing and if there is no very good and fast interconnect available between the nodes.
+The cost of moving data between nodes or between CPU and accelerators, can be so high that it can overshadow any speedgain from using more nodes or using accelerators.
+And if your application spends a lot of time in code that is serial and not parallelised at all, the speedup you can get from using LUMI is also limited.

 In fact, in most cases it is important to properly map an application on the available resources to run efficiently.
 The way an application is developed